What to Expect from NGN Questions and the Next Generation NCLEX

 Rationales Scoring Rule: This scoring rule is applied to options that test paired information, i.e., concepts that require justification through rationale.
 When caring for a particular patient, you must perform 'Y' to assist with 'Z.' You must select the correct options for Y and Z to receive an entire point.
 You will not receive any points if you answer even one piece incorrectly.

-The things that are not changing about the NGN:
+The things that did not change about the NGN:

-Allotted Time: Like now, you will have 5 hours to complete the NCLEX-RN or NCLEX-PN exam.
+Allotted Time: Like before, you will have 5 hours to complete the NCLEX-RN or NCLEX-PN exam.

-Method of Delivery: The test will continue to be a variable length Computer Adaptive Testing (CAT) format.
+Method of Delivery: The test continues to be in variable-length Computer Adaptive Testing (CAT) format.

 Conclusion:

 Change of any kind can be anxiety-provoking.
-However, you need not worry about anything.
-Even if the types and number of questions change, you have to study the same topics.
-So If you work hard and practice these new item types, you will easily pass the NGN on your first go!
+However, you need not worry!
+Even if the types and number of NCLEX questions have changed, you will still be tested over the same nursing content.
+So If you work hard and practice these new NGN question types, you will easily pass the NGN on your first go!